Charbel12323/Charbel12323/README.md

 - write tools that prevent rigs from setting themselves on fire (metaphorically… mostly)
 - learn practical security & agentic AI safety so my GPT data doesn’t end up in the wrong hands

-If you build cloud systems, ML tools, digital twins, or anything that breaks and needs fixing, let’s connect.
+If you build cloud systems, ML tools, digital twins, or anything that breaks and needs fixing, let’s connect :)

----